| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 Send verbose output to file instead of to standard output.

 at the end of each tape.
-If script-file exits with nonzero status,
+If it exits with nonzero status,

 performing potentially destructive options, such as overwriting files.